FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-filter-cloud.md

 ## Using the Filter Cloud
 You can use the Filter Cloud by adding one line to your HTML code.
+Doing so will cause the Filter Cloud to use a default HTML template, that is `<span data-template="filter">{{element.name}}</span>`, for all filters.
+Filter Cloud is meant to be used together with ASN, so it will work only when `ff-asn` is present on the page.

+## Specifying templates
+### Setup
+Leaving the element completely empty makes it possible to omit the otherwise required `data-template="filter"` template.
+A default template will be applied.
 ```html
 <ff-filter-cloud></ff-filter-cloud>
 ```
-Doing so will cause the Filter Cloud to use default HTML template, that is `<span data-template="filter">{{element.name}}</span>`, for all filters.
-Filter Cloud is meant to be used together with ASN, so it will work only when `ff-asn` is present on the page.

 ### Rendered HTML
 When setup like in the example above, the rendered HTML could look like this:
 ```html